Raivis80/The-Game/README.md

 1. Game Play
     - Select a difficulty level to start the game.
     - Click or tap on target objects once they spawn.
-    - As you progress in the game, target count will increase along with speed
+    - As you progress in the game, target count will increase along with speed and target sliding as well
-    - If a player misses the target, the black object will spawn instead, if clicked, ends the game altogether
+    - If a player misses the target, the black object will spawn instead, that will reset every 100point scorestreak
 1. Select Level
     - Touch-enabled devices start with higher speed.
     - Levels for mobile devices  = "Easy" Start with one target, "Medium" start with two targets "Hard" start with three targets.